 The 3 focus areas of SRI have come to be known as ESG – Environmental, Social and Corporate Governance – referring to the three central factors in measuring the sustainability and ethical impact of an investment in a company or business.
-More and more mainstream investment research has been poured into evaluating the ESG or sustainability index of companies and investment funds.
-There is increasing acceptance that companies that pay attention to the “double bottom line” – profits and social impact – out-perform companies that are fixated only on profits without concern for any positive impact, particularly during difficult economic times.
+More and more mainstream investment research has been poured into evaluating the ESG or sustainability index of these companies and investment funds.
+There is increasing acceptance that companies that pay attention to the “double bottom line” – profits and social impact – can out-perform companies that are fixated only on profits without concern for any positive impact.
+This is particularly true during difficult economic times.

-In addition to those funds who seek the better-run companies through both positive selection and screening criteria, we are also interested in the fund families that do a good job of shareholder activism – taking a position in a company with some merits, but some problematic activities, and working to push the company towards better policies at shareholder meetings.
+In addition to those funds who seek the better-run companies through both positive selection and screening criteria, we are also interested in the fund families that do a good job of shareholder activism.
+That is, those who are taking a position in a company which has some merits, but also some problematic activities, and are working to push the company towards better policies at shareholder meetings.
 Some of the fund families that engage in shareholder activism include Calvert Funds (now owned by Eaton Vance), Domini, Green Century, and Pax World (article)